Neural Architecture Search for Energy Efficient Always-on Audio Models: Search Space

 \subsection{KxK First Block}

-The input to the first block is a spectrogram with has no depth dimension.
-This means using a more expressive block like a KxK 2D convolution does not require a massive amount of computation.
-As such, like the MobileNet papers, we fix the first block type to be a KxK 2D Convolution, where K is the kernel size.
+The input to the first block is a spectrogram which has no depth dimension.
+This means using a more expressive block like a 2D convolution with a kernel size of KxK is computationally affordable.
+As such, like the MobileNet papers, we fix the first block type to be a KxK 2D Convolution, where K is the kernel size (i.e. an integer parameter over which the NAS algorithm should search).